-Ever heard someone say “Bon appétit!” before a meal and wondered what it actually means?
+You’ve probably heard someone say “Bon appétit” before a meal — but what does it actually mean?

 🍴 What Does Bon Appétit Mean?